kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 I created also a _**template_task**_ which was a blue-print for most tasks and used the _**sed**_ command to customize tasks files (using [_**template_task**_](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c#file-template_task-rs) ), creating a corresponding task in the project.

-This streamlined the process significantly, allowing for efficient table mapping and the integration of the database schema into Rust code with minimal manual intervention.
+This streamlined the process significantly, allowing efficient table mapping and the integration of the database schema into Rust code with minimal manual intervention.

 Here’s the Makefile command that does all of this: